Ice Road: Vengeance: Plot

-Spike orders everyone to leave him on the side of the road, not wanting to die in his own bus, and Mike leaves an AKS-74 for him.
+Spike orders everyone to leave him on the side of the road, not wanting to die in his own bus, and Mike leaves an AK-47 under folder for him.
 Shortly, Spike shoots at Rudra's mercenaries' convoy and is killed.
 After traversing through the dangerous steep road and having their bus damaged and finally repaired, they arrive at the Annapurna Highlands where Vijay reunites with his father and Mike collapses from his injuries.
-Dhani treats Mike, kills another corrupt policeman who finds them, and teaches Starr basic fighting skills.
+Dhani treats Mike and kills another corrupt policeman who finds them.

 The next day, Mike recovers and leaves the Highlands with the rest of the group.
 As the bus crosses a gorge by crane, Rudra and his men arrive and kill Ganesh, who was operating it to help the group escape.
-The mercenaries continue their pursuit and after crossing the China–Nepal border, Mike and the gang kill Jeet and Shankar, and Rudra dies when Mike rams his car off the cliff with the bus.
+The mercenaries continue their pursuit and after crossing the China–Nepal border, Mike and the passengers kill Jeet and Shankar, and Rudra dies when Mike rams his car off the cliff with the bus.

 Later, Vijay announces that the villagers will have both electricity and access to the river.
 Mike resumes his trip with Dhani and finally scatters his brother's ashes in the Himalayas.
 At the airport, after parting with Dhani, Mike spots a rope in a store display and remembers climbing with Gurty, who had said that life was for the living.
 Mike goes back outside to find Dhani, who stops her car and walks back towards Mike, smiling.